Miele is a well-known brand in the appliance industry, and customers from all over the world seek out their products for household or commercial use.

 As a result, hot air escapes and the oven takes an inordinate amount of time to reach cooking temperatures.

-If you have found your Miele oven to be properly sealed, then it’s likely to be a result of a power supply issue, faulty main control board, or heating element being worn out.
+If you have found the Miele oven to be properly sealed, then it’s likely to be a result of a power supply issue, faulty main control board, or heating element being worn out.

-If that’s the case best to call out a repair person to check it out.
+If that’s the case best to contact an appliance repair technician.

 Miele Oven Baking Unevenly